-The phone call came from my mother-in-law, as we were at the department of education doing a last-minute enrollment of the kids into our new state’s public school system.
+The phone call came from my mother-in-law, as we were at the department of education doing a last-minute enrollment of the kids into their new schools after our last-minute move to a new state.
 I was so excited about the kids’ new school, that as soon as I picked up the phone, I started blabbing:

 “Guess where we are now?
 At the department of education, enrolling the kids to school.
 And work is going great.
 The baby is growing and nursing like a leach.”
 I was going on and on and on.
 Then finally I said “Ah, I am being so silly, just blabbing and blabbing, what is going on with you?”